Homeless Florida student to graduate as valedictorian

 JACKSONVILLE, Fla.
-(CNN/WFOX) — Despite battling homelessness, a Florida teen has become the top student in his high school graduating class.
+(WFOX) – Despite battling homelessness, a Florida teen has become the top student in his high school graduating class.

 Martin Folsom has been waiting and praying for the moment he could put on his hard-earned cap and gown as class valedictorian.